insingh50/wsmobile/README.md

 <hr>

-<sup>Made with Microsoft's Xamarin platform, which allows development on the Android OS using the .NET framework, i.e. one can build fully native Android apps using C# in Visual Studio.</sup>
+Made with Microsoft's Xamarin platform, which allows development on the Android OS using the .NET framework, i.e. one can build fully native Android apps using C# in Visual Studio.